adjust/adobe_air_sdk/README.md

 ### 7. Add tracking of revenue

-If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
-You could then track the revenue event like this:
+If your users can generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+Lets say a tap is worth €0.01.
+You could track the revenue event like this:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");